ssMaritime.com & ssMaritime.net

 Most days were spent on deck reading, playing games

 and talking.
-It was cold, but sunny most days.
+It was cold, but sunny on most days.
+Everything went well for a while, but then

-were all very scared.
-A lot of people got seasick it was not a good time.
-When
+of people got seasick it was not a good time.
+When it passed all went back to

 Then one morning someone was yelling look, look